 Current State of Affairs

 Why write to you now?
 Why not several years back or in a few months to come?
-My brothers and sisters it’s because our community is a political crossroad.
+My brothers and sisters it’s because our community is at a political crossroad.
 We, as a matter of urgency, must make some hard choices.
 So, this couldn’t wait.

 Let me admit that I know your pain.
-That I perfectly understandable what it feels like to see all you’ve worked for disappear.
+That I perfectly understand what it feels like to see all you’ve worked for disappear.
 The associated hopelessness and how easy it is to be swayed when in that state are things I’m familiar with.
 Trust me, nothing makes a man more irrational than haplessness.
 In such a state, everyone who doesn’t share in your pain automatically becomes an enemy.
 I know all that, I’ve experienced it.
 It’s a feeling/state I wouldn’t wish on my worst enemy.

 The truth is that Luos have tried, for more than 50 years, to make an Odinga president.
 I was part of this project too.
 I, like you do now, believed that a president Odinga would change things for the better (especially for the Luo Nation).
-The realization that such a day may never come is not only hard to internalize but one that births anger.
+The realization that such a day may never come is not only hard to internalize, but one that births anger.

 While that’s just silly, I don’t want to challenge your beliefs…this piece cuts you all the slack you’ll ever need.